 So, you’ve completed the difficult part – you’ve written your wedding invitations per etiquette and now you’re ready to send them out to your friends and family.
 Unfortunately, your job isn’t entirely completed: stuffing your wedding invitations and sending your invitations properly is pertinent to keep the decorum of your event elevated.

 Don’t know where to begin?
 Here are all the facts you need to know about sending your invitations the right way:

-The all-important “when?”
-We know you’re eager to get the information out, but the timeline you should stick to is as follows: order your invites four to six months in advance to allow ample time for any mistakes that could be made, and send the finished products out six to eight weeks before your big day.
+You're likely wondering most about the all-important “when?”
+We know you’re eager to get the information out about your big day, but the timeline you should stick to is as follows: order your wedding invitations four to six months in advance to allow ample time for any mistakes that could be made, and send the finished products out six to eight weeks before your big day.
 This is enough time to give enough notice to your guests, but not so long that the date might slip people’s minds.
-Set your RSVP date to be about three weeks before your ceremony: this is also something that needs to be discussed with your venue and caterer for head-count purposes.

-How to stuff.
-Once you have all of your invitation elements together, here is how you assemble them:
+Once you have all of your wedding invitation elements together, here is how you assemble them:

-- Start with the invitation itself face-up (if you so choose, place any tissue paper that came with the invites on top)
+- Start with the wedding invitation itself face up (if you so choose, place any tissue paper that came with the invites on top)

 - Place the inner envelope inside the outer envelope with the front of the inner envelope facing you, and repeat.
 Guests should see their names when the outer envelope flap is lifted.

 The inner envelopes are to denote exactly who is invited to your celebration – this can prove difficult to get across.
 The inner envelope has the simplest wording: just the title and last names of the invitees is necessary.

 The outer envelope, however, is more comprehensive – it requires all of the typical mailing information you need to include for any and all postage.
 Titles and last names should be accompanied by first names and a full address as well.
 State names can be abbreviated or written out.